-Benjamin Russell Hanby (class of 1858) was a teacher, a minister, an abolitionist, and most importantly a composer of songs.
+Benjamin Russel Hanby (class of 1858) was a teacher, a minister, an abolitionist, and most importantly a composer of songs.
 In his lifetime he was best known for the ballad Darling Nelly Gray, considered to be “the Uncle Ton’s Cabin of song.”
 Today he is remembered as the composer of the beloved children’s Christmas song, Up on the Housetop.

 The origins of the Hanby Collection are unknown.
 It is likely the contents were accrued over time by various representatives of Otterbein University, and around 1954 these items were organized into a collection by Dr. Robert Price, the founder and volunteer curator of the Otterbein Room, the university archive.